 Which water reuse scenario did you recommend and why?

 Diana: Options for reuse included cooling tower blowdown, reverse osmosis concentrate, HVAC condensate, cooling tower evaporative plumes and rooftop stormwater collection.
-Our most feasible reuse scenario ended up being a rooftop stormwater capture system with an underground tank for storage.
-This option resulted in the shortest payback period and actually resulted in net neutral emission when compared to the same volume of water being purchased from a local utility.
+After evaluating each option, the most feasible reuse scenario was the rooftop stormwater capture system paired with an underground tank for storage.
+This approach offered the shortest payback period and achieved net neutral emissions when compared to sourcing the same volume of water from a local utility.

 How have your findings been received by the client?

 Diana: Our client was really pleased to receive the results of our study.
-They were excited to take our methodology and our findings and implement them in their future facilities that were in the initial phases of planning and design.
+They were excited to implement our our findings in future facilities, which were in the initial phases of planning and design.

 How do you think this work will impact the industry moving forward?